fitchburgstate/commedia/README.md

-# Fitchburg State Game Design and Communications Media showcase
+# Fitchburg State Communications Media showcase

 Here's a quick tutorial on how to modify and maintain this site.